sfdeloach/c-prog-solutions/README.md

 My own personal cheat sheet:

- - git init         The first command used to initialize the project, executed in the root working directory of the project
+ - git init

+                    The first command used to initialize the project, executed in the root working directory of the project

- - git add *        How to add files to the stage
+ - git add *

+                    How to add files to the stage

+ - git commit -m "put a message here, this is optional"

+                    This commits your changes

  - git remote add origin https://github.com/sfdeloach/c-prog-solutions.git